LeonmanRolls/nnangpress/README.md

 - Make sure boot is using clojure version 1.8.0
 - If you encounter problems try this boot version: BOOT_VERSION=2.7.1

+#Technical Overview

+As we are using om to render sites from a single large datastructure (monolith), and each change in the data causes a re-render, we could consider each render loading a new and different site, although for example we wouldn't typically think of transitioning between pages in a single page application as moving to a new site.
+Well if the change of state is large enough, and we have the logic in the code to render a large change in the underlying data stucture, then we could render a change that would be percieved as a new site.
+Then if you wanted to code a new site you would just code a new data structure, and the logic would do the rest.

+In Nangpress the aim is to provide enough logic to render a range of sites, and then render a particular site by loading its corresponding data strucutre.
+Moving the 'coding' of sites to the datastructure level has many advanatges.

+For example we can provide a GUI for creating these datastructures, allowing non-coders to create sites.
+In Nangpress this GUI is the site itself.
+Having two people collaborate in real-time on editing a site through this GUI is more or less reduced to the problem of keeping their site datastructures synced.
+Creating sites is very cheap, baring assets a site is just a few kb of data.
+Backing up a site is easy, the user can just download their datastructure.

 #Running and deploying

 ## Dev mode